 The duties of an orthodontist vary but are generally concerned with the alignment and positioning of the teeth and jaws.
 Using special X-rays and extensive skill and knowledge, the orthodontist will do an examination and develop a treatment plan that generally takes from one to three years to complete.
-The treatment plan involves the use of appliances, such as braces, that are installed and carefully maintained during the period of treatment to accomplish the proper placement and correction of such common issues as gaps in the teeth and overbites.
+The treatment plan involves the use of appliances, such as braces, that are installed and carefully maintained during the period of treatment to accomplish the proper placement and correction of such common issues like gaps in the teeth and overbites.
 Regularly scheduled appointments, usually monthly, will ensure that the appliances are working appropriately and the goal of treatment is progressing as planned.

 What Kind of Special Training Does an Orthodontist Acquire?

 Are dentists and orthodontists the same?
 Not quite.
 An orthodontist must first complete the training as a dentist and then enter the specialized schools that are accredited to grant licenses in the field of orthodontics.
 In terms of the amount of time, generally, orthodontists must receive almost twice as much education as dentists.
-The training to become an orthodontist focuses on many different specialized topics including bone structure, growth and purpose of the dental structures in the face, and similar topics.
+The training to become an orthodontist focuses on many different specialized topics including bone structure, growth, and purpose of the dental structures in the face, and similar topics.

 What Happens at a Typical Orthodontist Appointment?

 An initial orthodontist appointment will be like most first appointments.
 If you were referred by a dentist, the dentist’s records will most likely beat you there.
 The orthodontist will get acquainted and discuss the general nature of the visit and then follow with X-rays to get a better idea of what needs to happen.
-Afterwards, a consultation will lay out the plan for orthodonture which will most likely begin on the next treatment.
+Afterward, a consultation will lay out the plan for orthodonture which will most likely begin on the next treatment.